International Degree Equivalencies

 Student & Employment Authorization

 International students must obtain a Student Authorization to study and an Employment Authorization to complete the internship component of the program.
 It is the responsibility of the student to obtain these permits.
-Prospective students should contact their nearest Canadian embassy, high commission or consulate as soon as they receive their offer of admission.
+Prospective students should contact their nearest Canadian embassy, high commission or consulate as soon as they receive their offer of admission from UofT.
 Among the documentation required to obtain an entry visa and student authorization is an admission offer, evidence of adequate funds, and proof of medical clearance.

 Both domestic and international students can apply for teaching assistant (TA) and research assistant (RA) positions in the university.
 Please note that TA / RA positions are not guaranteed.
 The hiring of TA's and RA's is dependent upon the professors and departments that post the positions.
 MScSM students cannot be TA's in the MScSM Program.

 There are some limited Government of Canada and other agency scholarships available to international students to study in Canada.
 Examples of these scholarships are: